 “Mistakes were Made (but not by me)” by Tavris/Aronson (MwM review + notes).
 Achor referencesfundamental attribution error as well as commitment bias (citing research by Elliot Aronson for the latter); T/A basically wrote the book on these topics.

-“Deep Survival” by Laurence Gonzales (DpSv review + notes).
-Gonzales addresses a lot of the same questions – how should we deal with the filter between us and the world? – in the context of life-or-death survival situations.
+“Deep Survival” by Laurence Gonzales (DpSv review + notes) as well as Surviving Survival by Laurence Gonzales (SvSv review + notes).
+Gonzales addresses a lot of the same questions – how should we deal with the filter between us and the world, and how do we bounce back from adversity? – in the context of life-or-death survival situations.